Wedding Traditions – Whose Tradition is it Anyway?

 Not seeing each other the night before

-During the time when arranged marriages were custom, the betrothed couple wasn’t allowed to see each other before the wedding at all.
+During the time when arranged marriages were custom, the betrothed couple wasn’t allowed to see (or even meet) each other before the wedding at all.
 Remember the business deal that the bride’s father had going on with the groom’s family?
 Well, this was another way to stop the groom pulling out of the deal before the marriage could happen.

 Why So Formal?

 Traditionally weddings are a fairly formal event, but your ceremony can be as black tie or as barefoot on the beach as you want it to be.
 There are plenty of ideas for wedding themes.
-Just think about what comes natural to you and your partner and go from there.
+Just think about what comes naturally to you and your partner and go from there.
 If you’re beach people – go to the beach.
 If you’re low key happy to stay at home people – maybe a backyard BBQ is more you?
 If you love nothing more than cracking out the designer crockery for a highbrow dinner party with your friends – then that’s exactly what you should do.

 Here’s an idea – Design your ceremony programs to suit your style.
 If you’re a fun couple, you could turn your programs into a playful comic strip or a crossword puzzle with clues about your relationship.
 Guests will love the fun idea and they’ll appreciate having something to do while they wait for the ceremony to start.